The following are definitions of academic terms commonly used at Lansing

 2. An "X" (audit) grade is given when a student chooses to audit a course.
 No credit is granted, but enrollment is reflected on the student's academic record.

 3. A "W" (withdrawal) indicates a withdrawal from a course.
-If a request for withdrawal from a semester-length class is received by the Enrollment Services Office prior to the end of the second week of the semester (or other equivalent dates as specified for variable length courses), no grade will be recorded on the student's academic record.
+If a request for withdrawal from a semester-length class is received by the Registrar's Office prior to the end of the second week of the semester (or other equivalent dates as specified for variable length courses), no grade will be recorded on the student's academic record.
 For withdrawals after the second week and before the end of the eighth week of the semester (or other equivalent dates as specified for variable length courses), the student will receive a W as the record of the course.
 For withdrawals after the eighth week of the semester (or other equivalent dates as specified for variable length courses), a W is given only if the student has done passing work (1.0 or higher).
 If the student has not done passing work, he or she will receive a 0.0.
 A student may request to withdraw from a class with instructor's approval until the end of the fourteenth week of the semester (or other equivalent dates as specified for variable length courses).

 A student's grade point average is determined on the following basis: